 - Improve bankside and in-channel habitat

-This project aims to restore the reedbed and associated wetland habitats of Stanborough Reedmarsh.
+This project aims to improve the wetland habitats of Stanborough Reedmarsh and the River Lea.

 The River Lea flows for approx 1.5km through Stanborough Park and Reedmarsh.
 Part of the site is designated as a Local Nature Reserve, managed by the Herts and Middlesex Wildlife Trust and the remainer of the site is managed by Better Leisure on behalf of Welwyn Hatfield Council.

 The nature reserve contains the third largest reedbed in Hertfordshire alongside a mosaic of wet woodland and river habitats.
 However, due to decreases in water levels of the springs feeding the site, the reedbed is drying out and it is losing its habitat and wildlife diversity.

 Linked to this is the need for improving the condition of habitats along the River Lea through Stanborough, which is accessed regularly by visitors as well as used for angling and other interests.

 The Herts and Middlesex Wildlife Trust are working in partnership with Better Leisure to restore the river and reedbed habitats, whilst encouraging sensitive access for people to enjoy the wildlfie of the river.
 This is part of a larger project to restore 2km of the River Lea between Lemsford and Stanborough Nature Reserves.

 Between 2021 - 2025 the Trust will be: